prabindh/peemuperf/README.md

 peemuperf
 =========

-Linux Performance Monitoring using PMU - ARM Cycles, Cache misses, and more ...
+Linux Performance Monitoring using PMU and TI EMIF data - ARM Cycles, Cache misses, Real DDR bandwidth, and more ...

 Usage
 =========